Heavenly Stems and Earthly Branches - Full Guide

 - Hai: Ren, Jia

-- Same pillar: the stem and the hidden stems in its own branch interact most directly.
+- Same pillar: stem vs hidden stems in its branch—strongest tie.

-- Branch patterns: six clashes mean movement, six combinations imply binding or stabilizing, and three harmonies can gather force.
+- Branch clash/combine/harmony: six clashes change, six combines stabilize, three harmonies gather force.

 | Jia-Zi, Yi-Chou | Sea Metal | Bing-Yin, Ding-Mao | Furnace Fire | Wu-Chen, Ji-Si | Great Forest Wood | Geng-Wu, Xin-Wei | Roadside Earth | Ren-Shen, Gui-You | Sword Edge Metal |